Learn Java Easy. Chapter 9. Creating a Distraction Device. With Loops, Conditionals and Scanner

 System.out.println("This is the ninth attempt, you must wait 30 seconds");

-System.out.println("Type continue to proceed");
+System.out.println("Type continue to continue");

 String pause = scan.nextLine();